PROBIC/mSWEEP/README.md

 	--write-probs
-	If specified, write the read equivalence class probabilities in a .csv matrix --gzip-probs
+	If specified, write the read equivalence class probabilities in a .csv matrix --print-probs
+	Print the equivalence class probabilities rather than writing when using --write-probs --gzip-probs
 	Gzip the .csv matrix output from --write-probs
 	--help